 - Size / dimensions / capacity

 When crafting the content, use a polite, engaging, and personal touch in the product descriptions.
 Optimize the content for relevant keyword phrases with purchase intent to help you rank in the search engine results pages.
+You can always find out more about how to write product descriptions and attract more buyers.

 8. Optimize for Speed